-Of course, the demand family defined by (5) includes examples beyond the three examples highlighted here.
-The three examples, however, are commonly used in the literature and illustrate the breadth of the demand family defined by (5).
+Of course, the demand family defined by (6) includes examples beyond the three examples highlighted here.29 The three examples, however, are commonly used in the literature and illustrate the breadth of the demand family defined by (6).

 The sufficient conditions derived for the three examples admit an interpretation that is in line with the intuition developed previously whereby a rising density $f(\gamma)$ and a concave v(q) work in favor of the optimality of the cap allocation.
 For the constant elasticity and log demand examples, v(q) is concave and linear, respectively, and the sufficient conditions hold when $f(\gamma)$ is non-decreasing; indeed, for these examples, the sufficient conditions are satisfied even when $f(\gamma)$ is decreasing, provided that it does not fall too quickly.
-By contrast, for the linear demand example, v(q) is convex, which works against the optimality of the cap allocation.
-The sufficient condition for this example thus places a more demanding restriction on the density: the condition fails if $f(\gamma)$ is anywhere decreasing, and it requires that $f(\gamma)$ is increasing (non-decreasing) when $\alpha < 1$ ( $\alpha = 1$ ).
+By contrast, for the linear demand example, v(q)is convex, which works against the optimality of the cap allocation.
+The sufficient condition for this example thus places a more demanding restriction on the density: the condition fails if $f(\gamma)$ is anywhere decreasing, and it requires that $f(\gamma)$ is increasing (non-decreasing) when $\alpha < 1$ ($\alpha = 1$).
+We note as well that in all of these examples a higher value of α also supports the sufficient conditions (as expected from our previous discussion).